-Today, there are well over 70 studies that, in an overall assessment, provide convincing scientific support for the use of face masks to reduce the spread of COVID-19 in society.
+Today, there are well over a hundred studies that, in an overall assessment, provide convincing scientific support for the use of face masks to reduce the spread of COVID-19 in society.
 On the basis of this new knowledge, the major international infection control organizations, such as the WHO, ECDC and CDC, have changed their recommendations, and they now all advocate the general use of oral protection - in healthcare, care for the elderly, in public indoor environments, and where insufficient distance cannot be maintained outside.
 In line with these new findings, more than 170 countries in the world have introduced oral protection recommendations or oral protection requirements.
 We address here some of the most important.
 Most of these are already published in scientific journals or in reports from public health authorities, some are awaiting review:

 1. In the German city of Jena, on April 6, face masks were introduced in shops and public transport three weeks before they were introduced throughout Germany.
 One could therefore compare the development.
 It was found that the spread of covid-19 in Jena in principle ceased after April 6, but continued to increase in the other cities.
 The authors write: "We believe that a reduction of the daily increase in infections by 40 to 60 percent is our most reliable estimate of the effects of mouth protection."http://ftp.iza.org/dp13319.pdf)